Drew Storen: Cincinnati Reds

 On January 3, 2017, Storen signed a one-year, $3 million contract with the Cincinnati Reds.
 The contract included an additional $1.5 million in incentives, and a $500,000 assignment bonus if Storen was traded.
-On April 18, 2017, Storen closed out the ninth inning of a victory over the Baltimore Orioles with an immaculate inning, striking out all three batters on nine total pitches.
-On September 17, it was announced that Storen would undergo Tommy John surgery on his right elbow, ending his 2017 season and causing him to miss the 2018 season.
+On April 18, Storen closed out the ninth inning of a victory over the Baltimore Orioles with an immaculate inning, striking out all three batters on nine total pitches.
+On September 17, it was announced that Storen would undergo Tommy John surgery on his right elbow, ending his season and causing him to miss the 2018 season.

 Kansas City Royals

 On February 15, 2019, Storen signed a minor league contract with the Kansas City Royals.
-He was released on June 19, 2019.
+In nine appearances for the Double-A Northwest Arkansas Naturals, he struggled to an 0–1 record and 7.84 ERA with 12 strikeouts across 10 1/3 innings pitched.
+Storen was released by the Royals organization on June 19.

 Philadelphia Phillies

-On January 21, 2020, Storen signed a minor league deal with the Philadelphia Phillies.
-Storen did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Storen was released by the Phillies organization on June 28, 2020.
+On January 21, 2020, Storen signed a minor league contract with the Philadelphia Phillies.
+The Phillies released him on June 28.